guardian/riff-raff/riff-raff/public/docs/index.md

 Using Riff-Raff
 ---------------

+ - [Update Strategies](riffraff/update-strategy.md) - what is an update strategy and how to choose one
  - [API](riffraff/api.md) - how to use the API and a description of the endpoints available
  - [Continuous Integration and Deployment](riffraff/hooksAndCD.md) - guide to the Riff-Raff hooks available to make continuous deployment easy